Program Overview

 - Students must reside and hold a current unencumbered RN licensure in a state approved for admission.
 View the states here from which the College of Nursing accepts applications for admission.

-Enrollment into the Post-Graduate Certificate program is available for the Spring semester each year.
-Your completed application must be received by the August 1 deadline.
+Enrollment into the Post-Graduate Certificate program is available for the fall and summer semesters each year.
+Your completed application must be received by the March 1 deadline for the fall semester or by the December 1 deadline for the summer semester.

 Post-Graduate Certificate Application Process: